soramitsu/vue-kakuyaku/packages/core/README.md

 clear()
 ```

-**Note**: if a new promise is `set` while the previous one is pending, the result of the previous one will be completely ignored.
+**Note**: if a new promise is `set` while the previous one is pending, the result of the previous is ignored.

 ### Repetitive action with `useTask()`